 The MSc in International Social Change and Policy can be taken over a one or two year period.
-Teaching consists of a variety of lectures, seminars, workshops and supervision in different areas of social work.
-Teaching is conducted through a combination of lectures, seminars, laboratory classes, small-group work and problem-solving.
+Teaching consists of a variety of lectures, seminars, laboratory classes, workshops and supervision in different areas of social work.

 Full-time students will complete 180 credits during one year.
 90 credits are allocated to core modules, 30 credits are allocated to optional modules and 60 credits are allocated to the dissertation, which provides the opportunity to focus in-depth on a topic of individual choice.
 Students can choose to do a standard dissertation or a dissertation linked to an internship.
 One-to-one supervision is provided for students when undertaking their dissertations.

 Students who take this programme part-time will have a period of two years to complete.
 The part-time route is structured in the following way: students will take 90 credits in the first year and the remaining 90 credits in the second year.
 The dissertation, which is worth 60 credits, must be taken in the second year.

 International Social Change and Social Problems (15 credits)

 This unit focusses on the processes, dynamics and consequences of contemporary social change from an international perspective.
 Key patterns of international social change are explored and analysed with reference to the main theories and at different spatial scales from the global to the local.
 The dominant discourses around the social problems ensuing from such changes are critically examined using Bacchis innovative theoretical framework `Whats the Problem Represented to be.
 Arguments will be applied through a number of cases studies, including: (international) migration, labour market change, economic competitiveness, population ageing and family change.